Changes to support during the Covid-19 outbreak

-Dorset Mind’s ‘Restored’ Eating Disorder Service aims to empower and instil hope that recovery from eating disorders and eating-related issues is possible and achievable.
-Staff provide support and empowerment to help people to overcome the effects of eating disorders and eating-related issues.
-Many people continue to experience stigma and self-stigma, which is gently challenged by encouraging people to talk openly about eating related issues in a safe, accepting and non-judgemental environment.
+Our staff provide support to help people to overcome the effects of eating disorders and eating-related issues.
+Many people continue to experience stigma and self-stigma.
+We encourage people to talk openly about eating related issues in our safe, accepting and non-judgemental environment.

-‘Restored’ work alongside people who are experiencing Anorexia, Bulimia and Binge Eating Disorder as well as other specified feeding or disordered eating.
+‘Restored’ work alongside people who are 16+ and experiencing Anorexia, Bulimia and Binge Eating Disorder as well as other specified feeding or disordered eating.
 You do not have to have a diagnosed disorder to use our services.

 Do I Have an Eating Disorder?